b-Rocks2718/Dioptase-Pipe-Full/README.md

 Run it on a hex file with `./sim.vvp +hex=<file.hex>`

 Build it with verilator using `make verilator`.
+Run with verilator using `./obj_dir/dioptase +hex=<file.hex>`

+The verilator sim accepts the follwing flags:
+`--vga`: make a window with the VGA output
+`--uart`: route keyboard input to the UART instead of ps/2
+`--max-cycles=<number>`: limit the maximum number of cycles.
+Default is 500 for now.
+Use `--max-cycles=0` to run forever.
+Using `--vga` will also remove any limit on the number of cycles.

 Run the tests with `iverilog` using `make test`.
 Run the tests with `verilator` using `make test_verilator`.